Fulde-Ferrell superfluids in an asymmetric three-component Fermi Gas: Introduction

 Ref.~\cite{zhou2014three} proposed a new mechanism of FF pairing formation in an asymmetric three-component Fermi gas, which consists of SOC between the first and second components and contact interactions between the first and third components.
 This mechanism incorporates both SOC and population imbalance together and can generate two kinds of FF pairs originating from two spin-orbit-coupled energy bands~\cite{zhou2014three}.
 Since there is no conventional s-wave Cooper pair in this system, FF superfluids can exist in a broad parameter region.

-In this paper, we systematically study FF superfluids in such the asymmetric three-component Fermi gas.
-The SOC, which exists only between the first and second components, causes these two components to share the same chemical potential $\mu_{12}$ and gives rise to two spin-orbit-coupled energy bands.
+In this paper, we systematically study FF superfluids in such the asymmetric three-component Fermi gas. { The system is two dimensional and is at zero temperature.} The SOC, which exists only between the first and second components, causes these two components to share the same chemical potential $\mu_{12}$ and gives rise to two spin-orbit-coupled energy bands.
 In contrast, the third component, characterized by a chemical potential $\mu_3$, forms an isolated energy band.
 Due to the asymmetry of the interactions, pairing can only occur between the first and third components.
 If $\mu_{12}$ intersects with both spin-orbit-coupled energy bands, we identify two distinct types of FF superfluids, between which a first-order phase transition can be induced by varying $\mu_3$.
 On the other hand, if $\mu_{12}$ intersects only with the lower spin-orbit-coupled band, only one type of FF superfluid emerges.
 These findings are consistent with the results reported in Ref.~\cite{zhou2014three}.

 If the SOC dominates, the lower spin-orbit-coupled band exhibits a double-well structure in momentum space.
 Letting $\mu_2$ intersect this double-well structure can give rise to two states dominated by the first component.
 These two states combine to form a composite first-component state, whose average momentum corresponds to one of the minima of the double-well.
 Meanwhile, $\mu_3$ intersects with the isolated band, generating the other composite state-dominated by the third component-with an average momentum of zero.
 Ultimately, these two composite states bind together to form a FF pair.
 The most notable feature of such a composite FF superfluid is that its pairing momentum remains invariant even when $\mu_{12}$ and $\mu_3$ vary.
 This newly identified class of composite FF superfluids not only completes the study presented in Ref.~\cite{zhou2014three}, but also introduces a novel mechanism for the composite formation of FF pairs.